-You can expect to pay under £2,000 for a three-door set of uPVC bifold doors.
-Prices increase to around £2,500 if you’re looking at aluminium bifolds.
-Installation will be extra – usually around another £600, regardless of what material you choose.
+Alternatively, for a more budget option, expect to pay around £2,000 for a three-door set of uPVC bifold doors.
+Also, installation will be extra – usually around another £6-800.

 How many bifold doors do I need?

-The dimensions of your opening will determine the number of doors – try to go for as few as possible for clear views.
+The dimensions of your opening will determine the number of doors.
 Odd numbers look best – three or five are the most popular.
 If everyday access is required, make sure there is a single lead door that can be opened outward.